canro91/canro91.github.io/_posts/2020-10-26-ReactIn30Days.md

 React is a JavaScript library to build user interfaces.
 It doesn't do a lot of things.
 It renders elements on the screen.
 Period.
 React isn't a Swiss-army knife framework full of functionalities.

-**To learn React in 30 days, start learning to create components and understand the difference between props and state**.
+**To learn React in 30 days, start learning to create components and understand the difference between props and state.
 Next, learn about hooks and how to style components.
 After that, learn about managing state with hooks.
-Don't rush to use Redux from the beginning.
+But, don't rush to use Redux from the beginning.**

 <figure>
 <img src="https://images.unsplash.com/photo-1485783522162-1dbb8ffcbe5b?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=800&h=400&fit=crop&ixid=eyJhcHBfaWQiOjF9" alt="Building a rocket ship" width="800">